Q.L

 Assigned task in Digital Intelligence Group at BAIC BJEV: leading integration of an LLM-based assistant into internal engineering office software.

-Started DD-SRad: a plug-and-play decoupled action-rate constraint module for policy optimization in RL.
+Started DD-SRad: a plug-and-play dynamic decoupled action-rate constraint-enhanced structure for policy optimization in RL.
 Breaks dimensional coupling in global-radius squashing methods.

 Completed R²CBF: response-aware risk-constrained control barrier functions for vehicle safety.
 Submitted to Automatica.